handsomeboy/image-style-transfer/README.md

 For our project, we take a stylized painting or patterned image and map its style to an unrelated photograph using a convolutional neural network (CNN).

+We were given permission by Professor Jarosz to use Python rather than C for our project.

 ## Dependencies